la2050/archive/_projects/2016/collegesquad-promesa-boyle-heights-peer-mentor-program.md

   initiatives they will lead on their campus to raise college awareness, offering opportunities for both leadership development and a wider project scope.
+Please explain how you will define and measure success for your project.​: >- Success will be defined by both immediate and long term outcomes.
+To gauge short term success, we will distribute surveys school wide on our two high school and one middle school campus before starting the program to gauge college awareness.
+Surveys will be distributed after the program has been completed and data will be analyzed to note for statistically significant increases in awareness.
+For our target cohort of the 40 high school and middle school students, they will complete pre, mid, and post surveys that focus on college awareness, college attainment, self esteem, and hope for their future.
+Additionally, post program focus groups will be completed for all cohorts: college, high school, and middle school.
+For long term success, we will analyze school wide data obtained from our schools.
+We already have baseline data from previous school years from the three target schools on attendance, behavior, graduation rates, course performance, and college enrollment.
+We will use this data to gauge the school wide impact on our program’s presentations and school wide initiatives.
+In addition to the school baseline data we have, there is a documented need for this type of programming in Boyle Heights.
+Boyle Heights’ 69% dropout rate underlines this predominantly Latino community’s high-need.
+And although the C-S model at Mendez has helped double the graduation rate in the last four years, local youth continue to face many barriers to graduation and college success.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/collegesquad-promesa-boyle-heights-peer-mentor-program/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5158070785741-team91.jpg
 organization_name: Proyecto Pastoral